CouncilofLorien/counciloflorien.github.io/docs/cards/all.md

 > Short-event
 >
 > {: .minion-resource-text .black-text .p-2 }
 > > You may play this card as a resource or a hazard according to The Audience of Sauron Rules.
 This card may not be played as a hazard against a Wizard player, and may be included as a hazard in a Wizard's deck.
-You may reshuffle this card into your play deck at any time that it is in your hand (show opponent).
+You may reshuffle this card into you play deck at any time that it is in your hand (show opponent).
 >

 ---